phornsinet/Dynamic-Quote-For-you-Mini-project-/README.md

 1.Frontend (Next.js):Handles the user interface and displays dynamic quotes.
 It communicates with the backend through Supabase’s API.
 2.Backend (Supabase):Acts as the database layer where all the quotes are stored.
 Supabase provides an API to read/write data securely.
 3.Communication Flow:
--User opens the website in the browser.
+3.1 User opens the website in the browser.
--Next.js (frontend) sends a request to Supabase via the provided API keys.
+3.2 Next.js (frontend) sends a request to Supabase via the provided API keys.
--Supabase returns the stored quotes. -Next.js renders and displays the quote dynamically on the page.
+3.3 Supabase returns the stored quotes. -Next.js renders and displays the quote dynamically on the page.